Cognitive miser: Psychology

 The theory that human beings are cognitive misers, also shed light on the dual process theory in psychology.
 Dual process theory proposes that there are two types of cognitive processes in human mind.
-Daniel Kahneman described these as intuitive (System 1) and reasoning (System 2) respectively.
+Daniel Kahneman described these as intuitive (System 1) and reasoning (System 2), respectively.

-When processing with System 1 which start automatically without control, people expend little or even no effort, but can generate complex patterns of ideas.
-When processing with System 2, people allocate attention to effortful mental activities required, and can construct thoughts in an orderly series of steps.
+When processing with System 1, which starts automatically and without control, people expend little to no effort, but can generate complex patterns of ideas.
+When processing with System 2, people actively consider how best to distribute mental effort to accurately process data, and can construct thoughts in an orderly series of steps.
 These two cognitive processing systems are not separate and can have interactions with each other.
-Here is an example of how people's belief are formed under the dual process model in several steps:
+Here is an example of how people's beliefs are formed under the dual process model: